 Note: College-owned devices are meant for on-campus use only with the exception of laptops and mobile devices.
-Docking stations and other peripherals (such as monitors) are not to leave campus and should only be transported by members of the Office of Information Technology, as appropriate.
+Docking stations and other peripherals (such as monitors) are not to leave campus without approval and should only be transported by members of the Office of Information Technology, as appropriate.

 Due to limited time and resources, OIT does not provide support for personally-owned computers to faculty and staff beyond network connectivity of BYOD devices.